PSYC 100 Introduction to Psychology (Lab) (4)

 PSYC 413 The Self-Concept and Self-Esteem (4)

 A seminar on the psychological examination and understanding of theories, principles, and applications of the self-concept and self-esteem.
 Students develop a rich and nuanced understanding of psychological concepts of selfhood (e.g., self-knowledge, the self in the relational context); they are also challenged to apply this understanding to their personal sense of self.
 Class material draw primarily from research in social psychology, but views from clinical, developmental, and cultural psychology are also included.
-Prerequisite: PSYC 203 and three additional courses in psychology.
+Prerequisite: PSYC 203 or PSYC 356 and three additional courses in psychology.

 PSYC 414 The Social Brain (4)